aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Military branches:

-18 years of age; the Iraqi Interim Government is creating a new professional Iraqi military force of men aged 18 to 40 to defend Iraqi territory from external threats (September 2004)
+all volunteer force; the Iraqi Government is creating a new professional Iraqi military force of men aged 18 to 40 to defend Iraq from external threats and the current insurgency (2006)

 Military expenditures - dollar figure: